andrewshell/blog-asdo-gatsby/src/posts/amazons-being-reasonable.md

 ---
-author: andrewshell
-comments: true
+title: "Amazon's being reasonable with publishers over Apple ebook pricing"
 date: 2010-03-19 00:00:00+00:00
-layout: post
 published: false
-slug: amazons-being-reasonable
-title: Amazon's being reasonable with publishers over Apple ebook pricing
-wordpress_id: 79
 ---

 I read an article today on Silicon Alley Insider [Amazon Tells Small Publishers It Will Stop Selling Their Books If They Join Apple](http://www.businessinsider.com/amazon-tells-small-publishers-it-will-stop-selling-their-books-if-they-join-apple-2010-3) which if that was the case would clearly be big news.
 However I read the quote and I'm left scratching my head.
 It actually doesn't seem from what they print in the article that Amazon is actually threatening to de-list publishers to sell with Apple.
 I figure I should do a little more research and follow the links back to the original article from Melville House Publishing [Hysterical Amazon exec calls 911, says accelerator is stuck and he can’t keep from running over publishers](http://mhpbooks.com/mobylives/?p=13605) and it further solidifies my initial impression.
 Here's how I'm paraphrasing the conversation between Amazon and the Publisher: